hzba000/university-wisconsin/README.md

  <h2>Known issues</h2>
  <p>Need more media queries for responsiveness</p>
- <p>When printing, the page prints everything it sees on the page (unfortunately, because I have a hover event to display numbers,
+ <p>When printing, the page prints everything it sees on the page (unfortunately, because I have a mouseover event to display numbers,
-     printing only shows the graphs and legends -- data is still available by downloading .csv)</p>
+     printing only shows the graphs and legends -- data is still available by downloading)</p>
   <p>I could combine the graph components and feed them different data from my Landing component(the parent)...DRY!</p>
   <p>I attempted to use jsPDF for conversion from HTML to PDF.
 I need more time to work through the conversion of SVG elements to canvas
      and then to PDF</p>